lahiruSanjeewa2971/wikramasooriya_entraprices/PRODUCT_DETAILS_IMPLEMENTATION_PLAN.md

 ## 📅 **Implementation Phases**

+The implementation is divided into logical phases that build upon each other, ensuring a systematic approach to development while maintaining quality and functionality throughout the process.

 ### **Phase 1: Database & Backend (Week 1)**

+This phase establishes the foundation for the entire product details system.
+It focuses on creating robust data structures and APIs that will support all frontend functionality.
 - [ ] Create product_reviews table
 - [ ] Create product_images table (optional)
 - [ ] Create review_helpfulness table (optional)